William the Younger, Duke of Brunswick

 William (4 July 1535 – 20 August 1592), called William the Younger (Wilhelm der Jüngere), was Duke of Brunswick-Lüneburg and Prince of Lüneburg from 1559 until his death.
-Until 1569 he ruled together with his brother, Henry of Dannenberg.
+Until 1569, he ruled together with his brother, Henry of Dannenberg.

+Biography

-William was the son of Ernest I, Duke of Brunswick-Lüneburg.
-On 12 October 1561 he married Dorothea of Denmark (29 June 1546 Kolding–6 January 1617 Winsen), daughter of Christian III of Denmark and Dorothea of Saxe-Lauenburg.
+Born into the House of Welf, ruling family of the Principality of Brunswick-Lüneburg, William was the third son of Ernest I, Duke of Brunswick-Lüneburg and his wife, Duchess Sophia of Mecklenburg-Schwerin (1507-1541).

 In 1582, William began suffering from fits of insanity.
-These fits caused his wife to flee him in 1584 for her own safety.
+These fits caused his wife Dorothea to flee him in 1584 for her own safety.

-After William's death, his wife became regent for their son George.